(Image: Inside the UN General Assembly, photo by Basil D Soufi)

 Further, all students have access to Careers Services Law who can help in finding and preparing for internships and employment.

-*Please note that entry into traditional legal professions (advocate, attorney, barrister, judge, etc.) is not guaranteed upon completion of this programme as such entry depends on different national requirements per country.
-Students should consult the websites of the bar associations or judiciary of the country the seek to practice law in for specific details regarding eligibility.
+Please note that entry into traditional legal professions (advocate, attorney, barrister, judge, etc.) is not guaranteed upon completion of this programme as such entry depends on different national requirements per country.
+Students should consult the websites of the bar associations or judiciary of the country they seek to practice law in for specific details regarding eligibility.
+You can have a look at our Career Services Law for guidance as to where to begin looking for national requirements here.
+For students who want to become a barrister or solicitor in the UK, you can find an explanation about conversion courses here.